-For almost a decade Health Canada has been funding important and innovative research on linguistic issues in healthcare provision, through HCALM (Health Care Access for Linguistic Minorities) Network - an interdisciplinary and interinstitutional community of researchers.
-The project comprises the research capacity of the larger Dialogue McGill, the training and retention of health professionals project, based at the Institute for Health and Social Policy at McGill University.
+For almost a decade Health Canada has been funding important and innovative research on linguistic issues in healthcare provision, through HCALM (Health Care Access for Linguistic Minorities) Network – an interdisciplinary and interinstitutional community of researchers.
+The project comprises the research capacity of the larger Training and Retention of Health Professionals Project (TRHP), based at the Institute for Health and Social Policy at McGill University.

 The HCALM Network issues regularly a call for proposals for research projects whose focus is to investigate the relationship between language and access to health care or social services.
 Research themes include but are not limited to the following:

 - Economics of language in health care

 - Health or social inequalities

 - Retention of health professionals in remote or rural communities